caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 ### expression

-⚠️ _This module is still experimental and, as such, may experience breaking changes._

 ```caddy-d
 expression <cel...>
 ```

 By any [CEL (Common Expression Language)](https://github.com/google/cel-spec) expression that returns `true` or `false`.

-As a special case, Caddy [placeholders](/docs/conventions#placeholders) (or [Caddyfile shorthands](/docs/caddyfile/concepts#placeholders)) may be used in these CEL expressions, as they are preprocessed and converted to regular CEL function calls before being interpreted by the CEL environment.
+Caddy [placeholders](/docs/conventions#placeholders) (or [Caddyfile shorthands](/docs/caddyfile/concepts#placeholders)) may be used in these CEL expressions, as they are preprocessed and converted to regular CEL function calls before being interpreted by the CEL environment.

+Since v2.5.2, most other request matchers can also be used in expressions as functions, which allows for more flexibility for boolean logic than outside expressions.
+See the documentation for each other matcher for the supported syntax within CEL expressions.

 #### Examples: